R2-D2: Production

 Several R2-D2 models were built for the original Star Wars films; one that was remote controlled and rolled on three wheeled legs, and others which were worn by English actor Kenny Baker and walked on two legs.
-Deep Roy (who also doubled Yoda in several scenes), served as Baker's double, in both Episodes V and VI; providing stunts and filling in when Baker was unavailable.
+Set director Roger Christian cited the Daleks of Doctor Who as an inspiration for how the crew realized an actor could control R2-D2's prop from the inside.
+Deep Roy served as Baker's double, in both Episodes V and VI; providing stunts and filling in when Baker was unavailable.
 The original props for Star Wars Episode IV: A New Hope were designed by John Stears and built by Stears' team and Peteric Engineering.
 The revised fibreglass droids used in The Empire Strikes Back were built by Tony Dyson and the White Horse Toy Company.
 The radio controlled R2 was operated by John Stears in A New Hope, Brian Johnson in The Empire Strikes Back and by Kit West in Return of the Jedi.

 Kenny Baker, who portrayed R2-D2 in costume, was not involved in the Star Wars Holiday Special.
 R2-D2 was portrayed entirely by a radio controlled unit, operated by Mick Garris (Lucas' receptionist at the time).
 In the credits, R2-D2 is credited as playing himself.
 Garris later went on to operate the radio controlled R2-D2 at various events, including the Oscars.

 There were a total of 15 R2-D2s on the set of Attack of the Clones.
 Eight were radio-controlled; two were worn by Baker; the remainder were stunt models that could be moved by puppet strings or towed by wires.
-The robotic R2-D2's were prone to failure, particularly while shooting the Tatooine scenes in Tunisia.
+The robotic R2-D2s were prone to failure, particularly while shooting the Tatooine scenes in Tunisia.

 Radio-controlled units were extensively utilized for the Prequel trilogy due to advances in technology, though Baker was still used in some scenes.
 R2-D2 had three principal operators: Don Bies, Jolyon Bambridge and Grant Imahara.

 The sound effects for R2-D2's "voice" were created by sound designer Ben Burtt, using an ARP 2600 analog synthesizer, as well as his own vocalizations processed through other effects.
 Original props of R2-D2 and C-3PO are used as Audio-Animatronics in the queue area of Disneyland's Star Tours–The Adventures Continue attraction.

 Although Kenny Baker is credited, Anthony Daniels (who portrays C-3PO) has stated that Baker did not film any scenes in Revenge of the Sith.
 Baker himself has said he probably only appears in footage caught while shooting the previous two movies.

 For The Force Awakens, producer Kathleen Kennedy hired two fans, Lee Towersey and Oliver Steeples, to build new R2-D2 robots for the film, after being impressed by their working replicas that were brought to Star Wars Celebration Europe in 2013.

 Towersey was also one of the two puppeteers, along with Hassan Taj, who operated the droid in The Rise of Skywalker.